RobTillaart/HX711/README.md

 Alternative one could use a multiplexer like the https://github.com/RobTillaart/HC4052 or possibly an https://github.com/RobTillaart/TCA9548.
-Although to control the multiplexer one need some extra lines.
+Although to control the multiplexer one need some extra lines and code.

 #### Share CLOCK line